ChalitaCh/CMEECourseWork/Week2/README.md

 - MyExampleScript.py
 - align_seqs.py - Script for aligning the sequence with the input Myexampleseq.csv
+- align_seqs_fasta.py - take any two fasta sequences to be aligned as an input
+- align_seqs_fasta.py - Take any two fasta sequences to be aligned as an input and return the best alignment
 - basic_csv.py - Script on how to handling the csv file in Python
 - basic_io1.py - Script on how to import the data from input as a simple text file
 - basic_io2.py - Script on how to create and write an outout file